timdamen/talks.timdamen.io/src/data/blog/examples/dynamic-og-images.md

 ## Dynamic OG Image

 Generating a dynamic OG image for each post allows the author to avoid specifying an OG image for every single blog post.
-Besides, this will prevent the fallback OG image from being identical to all blog posts.
+Besides, this will prevent the fallback OG image from being identical to all blog presentations.

 In AstroPaper v1.4.0, Vercel's [Satori](https://github.com/vercel/satori) package is used for dynamic OG image generation.

-Dynamic OG images will be generated at build time for blog posts that
+Dynamic OG images will be generated at build time for blog presentations that

 - don't include OG image in the frontmatter
 - are not marked as draft.